 Personally, I just add the onion, tomatoes, broth, and spices and call it a day.

-Sometimes I'll add in some zucchini, but that's not an always thing and only happens when I have that on hand to use.
+Sometimes I’ll add in some zucchini, but that’s not always a thing and only happens when I have that on hand to use.

 Now, this brings me to a question I get a lot when it comes to chili…